mlr7/Quantum-Gravity-with-Python/README.md

 # Quantum-Gravity-with-Python
-An aggregation of Python libraries dedicated to approaches to Quantum Gravity and related ideas
+An aggregation of Python libraries dedicated to approaches to Quantum Gravity and related ideas and tools

 ![](img/cdt1.png)